FELT-Labs/documentation/fundamentals/felt-architecture.md

 # FELT Architecture

 FELT consists of two main components: FELT application and algorithms.
 You can find the application at [app.feltlabs.ai](https://app.feltlabs.ai/).
-The rest of this page will focus on the algorithms and inner workings of the application.
+This page exaplains how our algorithms work and how we ensure secure encrypted exchange of results.
+However FELT also provides an option to run your own algorithm so this guide can help you understand how to create your own.

 <figure><img src="../.gitbook/assets/image (4) (2).png" alt=""><figcaption><p>The FELT application is interacting with Ocean protocol.
 It starts compute jobs and retrieve results.</p></figcaption></figure>